Aureliosdev/ToDoList/README.md

 # ToDoList
-Add note and save it in Core Data
+Add note and save it in Realm